Mastering Brand Strategy: Brand Loyalty in Japan, Myth or Reality? [Updated for 2025]

 Evidence and Data Supporting Sharp's Conclusions

 Sharp's thesis is backed by rigorous empirical research.
-For instance, his studies have shown that the brands that grow the most are remembered and available at the point of purchase.
+For instance, his studies have shown that brands that grow the most are those that are remembered and available at the point of purchase.
 He provides examples from the FMCG (fast-moving consumer goods) sector, where brands like Coca-Cola and Pepsi have achieved massive growth by ensuring widespread availability and maintaining high advertising spending levels to stay top of mind.

 Criticisms and Counterarguments